Javiier-pzk/Productivity-Police/docs/UserGuide.md

 ## Sleep
 * This page consists of 2 sub features of the sleep feature, power nap and alarm setting.

+### Daily alarms
-The alarm setting feature allows you to set daily alarms that wake you up in the morning and reminder notifications that remind yourself to stop procrastinating on sleep and sleep at a certain time you fix.
+* The alarm setting feature allows you to set daily alarms that wake you up in the morning and reminder notifications that remind yourself to stop procrastinating on sleep and sleep at a certain time you fix.

 ![dailyAlarm](https://user-images.githubusercontent.com/85099754/162948235-b085ffa0-76ca-4b82-96cb-3581f7310339.gif)

+### Power naps
 * On the other hand, the nap feature allows you to set quick nap times and snooze when needed.
 * Both features work similarly, where you are given a set of recommended time/duration for alarms and power naps respectively.
 You can use the picker to set your own time/duration manually as well.
 To save such changes, you just have to click the tick button and their new daily alarm timings will be set or they can start their naps.